French Quarter

 The district as a whole has been designated as a National Historic Landmark, with numerous contributing buildings that are separately deemed significant.
 It is a prime tourist destination in the city, as well as attracting local residents.

-Because of its distance from areas where the levee was breached during Hurricane Katrina in 2005 as well as the strength and height of the nearest Mississippi River Levees in contrast to other levees along the canals and lakefront, it suffered relatively light damage from floodwater as compared to other areas of the city and the greater region.
+The French Quarter suffered relatively light damage from floodwater as compared to other areas of the city and the greater region, due to its distance from areas where the levee was breached during Hurricane Katrina in 2005 as well as the strength and height of the nearest Mississippi River Levees in contrast to other levees along the canals and lakefront.

 History

-The French claimed Louisiana in the 1690s, and Jean Baptiste Le Moyne de Bienville was appointed Director General in charge of developing a colony in the territory, and founded New Orleans in 1718.
+The French claimed Louisiana in the 1690s and Jean Baptiste Le Moyne de Bienville was appointed Director General in charge of developing a colony in the territory, and founded New Orleans in 1718.
 In 1721, the royal engineer Adrien de Pauger designed the city's street layout.
 He named the streets after French royal houses and Catholic saints, and paid homage to France's ruling family, the House of Bourbon, with the naming of Bourbon Street.
 New Orleans was ceded to the Spanish in 1763 following the Seven Years' War.
-The Great New Orleans Fire of 1788 and another in 1794 destroyed 80 percent of the city's buildings, and so nearly all the French Quarter dates from the late 1790s onwards.
+The Great New Orleans Fire of 1788 and another in 1794 destroyed 80% of the city's buildings, and so nearly all the French Quarter dates from the late 1790s onward.

 The Spanish introduced strict new fire codes that banned wooden siding in favor of fire-resistant brick, which was covered in stucco, painted in the pastel hues fashionable at the time.
 The old French peaked roofs were replaced with flat tiled ones, but the still largely French population continued to build in similar styles, influenced by colonial architecture of the Caribbean, such as timber balconies and galleries.
 (In southeast Louisiana, a distinction is made between "balconies", which are self-supporting and attached to the side of the building, and "galleries," which are supported from the ground by poles or columns.)

 When Anglophone Americans began to move in after the Louisiana Purchase in 1803, they mostly built on available land upriver, across modern-day Canal Street.
 This thoroughfare became the meeting place of two cultures, one Francophone Creole and the other Anglophone American.
 (Local landowners had retained architect and surveyor Barthelemy Lafon to subdivide their property to create an American suburb).
 The median of the wide boulevard became a place where the two contentious cultures could meet and do business in both French and English.
 As such, it became known as the "neutral ground", and this name is still used for medians in the New Orleans area.